-Prior to each Board meeting, the Management provides the Board with information relevant to matters on the agenda for the Board meeting.
-The Management also provides adequate information in their regular reports to the Board pertaining to operational issues, financial performance and any matters which require the attention of the Board.
+Prior to each Board meeting, the Management provides the Board with information relevant to matters on the agenda for the Board meeting on a timely basis.
+The Management also provides relevant information in their regular reports to the Board pertaining to operational issues, financial performance and any matters which require the attention of the Board.

 Such reports enable the directors to be aware of key issues pertaining to the financial, internal control, compliance and risk management position of the Company.
 A risk management dashboard that summarises the main risks and Key Risk Indicators ("KRIs") is presented during each Board meeting to facilitate the risk oversight function by the Board.
 In respect of budgets, material variances between the projection and actual results are explained in the salient reports circulated to the Board members.
-Monthly and quarterly reports are provided to the directors.
-The Board has separate and independent access to Senior Management and the Company Secretary at all times.
+Other reports are provided to the directors where necessary.

+The Board has separate and independent access to senior management and the Company Secretary at all times.
 Procedures are also in place for directors and the Board Committees, where necessary, to seek independent professional advice at the Company's expense.